Last Updated: June 30, 2020

 Your privacy is important to us.
-This privacy statement or "statement" explains our collection, use, and disclosure of personal data from our business customers ("you, your").
+This privacy statement or "statement" explains how TownNews and our controlled affiliates and subsidiaries (collectively, "TownNews," "us," "our," or "we") collect, use, and disclose personal data.
 References to "our sites" in this statement include our website, TownNews.com.
-This statement applies to TownNews and to our controlled affiliates and subsidiaries ("TownNews"), where we display or reference this statement.
+This statement applies where we display or reference this statement.
 This statement does not apply to any websites, activities, services, or products where we display or reference a different privacy statement.
-This statement also does not apply to personal data we collect about end users of products and services that we may provide or operate on your behalf.
-Information about how we process such personal data is contained in our agreements with you.
+This statement also does not apply to personal data we collect about end users of products and services that we may provide or operate on behalf of our business customers.
+You can jump to particular topics by going to the headings below:

 The personal data we collect depends on how you interact with us, the features of the sites you use, and the choices you make.